⚖️ Legal update — as of June 29, 2026

 - IV Pause: Interviews proceed but cases refused under 221(g) with 212(a)(4) presumption.
 NIVs unaffected.
 Dual nationals may use non-listed passport.

-- Mauritania: On travel ban (PP 10998) but NOT on IV pause list.
+- Mauritania: On entry ban (PP 10998) but NOT on IV pause list.

 - Exceptions may apply for: LPRs, diplomats (A/G visas), certain EAD categories, national interest.

-Data compiled from PP 10949 (June 4, 2025), PP 10998 (Dec 16, 2025), PM-602-0192, PM-602-0194 (Jan 1, 2026), DOS Cable 26 STATE 3740 (Jan 14, 2026), embassy closures and consular operations disruptions (March 2026), U.S. Embassy Kyiv Visa Services, DOS Middle East Travel Advisory, CDC Amended Order — Ebola (May 22, 2026) · Last updated:
+Data compiled from PP 10949 (June 4, 2025), PP 10998 (Dec 16, 2025), PM-602-0192, PM-602-0194 (Jan 1, 2026), DOS Cable 26 STATE 3740 (Jan 14, 2026), embassy closures and consular operations disruptions (March 2026), U.S. Embassy Kyiv Visa Services, DOS Middle East Travel Advisory, CDC Amended Order — Ebola (May 22, 2026), USCIS Alert — Court Order on Hold Policies (June 12, 2026) · Last updated:

 Embed This Map